aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 ## Step 2: Integrate the Aptos Wallet Web3 API

 The Aptos Wallet provides a Web3 API for dapps at `window.aptos`.
-You can see how it works by opening up the browser console and running `await window.aptos.account()`.
+You can see how it works by opening up the browser console and running `await window.aptos.connect()`.
 It will print out the address corresponding to the account you set up in the Aptos Wallet.

 Next we will update our app to use this API to display the Wallet account's address.